MicrosoftDocs/globalization/globalization/methodology/exit-criteria.md

 # Localization exit criteria

 Every development milestone, whether it's a sprint or a major checkpoint, should have a set of key metrics to ensure the quality of a deliverable.
-Kay areas covered by a metric include:
+Key areas covered by a metric include:

 * Accessibility
 * Internationalization